Priya109-79/AspNetCoreAddingAuthentication/README.md

 			- This constructor should set each of the private readonly properties using the parameter of the same type
 	- [ ] Create Register Functionality
 		- [ ] Create RegisterViewModel class
-			- Inside the `Models/AccountViewModels` folder create a new model `RegisterViewModel` (You will need to create the AccountViewModels folder)
+			- Inside the `Models/AccountViewModelss` folder create a new model `RegisterViewModel` (You will need to create the AccountViewModelss folder)
 			- Create a `String` Property Email
 				- Email should have the Required attribute (you will need to add a `using` directive for `System.ComponentModel.DataAnnotations`)
 				- Email should have the EmailAddress attribute